John Douglas Fulton

 I am a husband, father, a seeker of God with a background in computer science and atmospheric science who manages software development teams.
 I am a student of the Bible’s original languages (Greek and Hebrew) and have completed in-depth studies of scripture using those tools.

 Jenny Ann Fulton

-I am a wife, mother, children’s book author, YA fantasy author, blogger, and freelance writer with a B.S. in Bible, a B. S. in elementary education, an endorsement in K-12 ESL, and over ten years of experience teaching in a variety of cultural and educational settings, both abroad and in the United States.
-I am a nerd and a storytelling, a follower of Christ and a seeker of truth.
+I am a wife, mother, children’s book author, YA fantasy author, blogger, and freelance writer with a B.S. in Bible, a B. S. in elementary education, and an endorsement in K-12 ESL.
+After graduating from Grace University in 2007, I worked as a teacher in a variety of cultural and educational settings, both abroad and in the United States.
+I am a storyteller, a follower of Christ and a seeker of truth.

-I grew up hearing stories of the supernatural workings on the Navajo Reservation from my part-Navajo dad.
+An enrolled member of the Navajo Nation, I grew up hearing stories from my dad about the supernatural workings on the Navajo Reservation.
 As a child, I collected angels and loved anything related to fairy tales.

 My days are now mostly spent raising my three young daughters (homeschooling two of them) and writing as much as time and opportunity allows.
 My 7-year-old says I’m a Mommy Wizard because I take care of so many people.
 My super powers: I turn 5 hours of sleep into a full-day’s mommy work and turn coffee into books.

 Who am I?
 Well, in the simplest sense I am John Fulton – son of Jackie Fulton who was abandoned as a baby, and Patricia Fulton who was born the second on eight siblings (four boys and four girls).
 I was the last of five, fourth boy, and second son to my father – a good man who went from being single to being married with four kids.
 My mother has a story about how my name was chosen at the last second when she knew beyond a doubt she was having a boy and not the hoped-for girl.
 They named me John, which means Yahweh is Gracious.